 There is also a section called “Cooking School” on each page which describes a new cooking tip or provides a definition of a technique that is used within the recipe.

-The step-by-step illustrated instructions are very helpful, like “Making Chocolate Ganache” pictured to the right.
-They include tips about the recipe and illustrations showing how to complete the steps properly.
+The step-by-step illustrated instructions are very helpful.
+For example, the Chocolate Pretzel Bars recipe calls for a chocolate ganache.
+The “Making Chocolate Ganache” instructions pictured to the right include tips about the recipe and illustrations showing how to complete the steps properly.

 I found the cookbook extremely well thought out with comprehensive directions appropriate for nearly any child who can read.
 My kids pull it out of the pantry every few days and ask if they can make something for dinner.
 And now that I see what they can do on their own, I’m becoming much better at letting them help in the kitchen.